 Treat people as you’d want others to treat your sister or brother.
 Complaints will be taken very seriously.

-PARTIES, ALCOHOL, & ZERO DRUG TOLERANCE
+PARTIES, ALCOHOL, AND ZERO DRUG TOLERANCE

 PHOTOGRAPHY AND VIDEO

 Worldcon 76 in San Jose wants you to have great memories from a fantastic convention.
 Photographs and videotape footage by attendees are generally allowed in all common areas of the convention with the exception of the Art Show.
-Specific rules regarding these matters may exist for selected events such as concerts.
+Specific rules regarding these matters may exist for selected events, such as concerts.
 Please consult the Pocket Program for information relating to specific events.

 When photographing or videotaping individuals or costumes, use common courtesy and ask before photographing them.
 Respect their rights if they do not wish to be photographed or videotaped.
 If someone asks or otherwise indicates (remember many folks in costume do not speak) that they do not wish to be photographed, do not photograph them!